nathanspecht/ActiveRecordLite/README.md

 # ActiveRecordLite
-Active Record Lite (ARL) is an object-relational mapping system inspired by Active Record.
-ARL uses Ruby's metaprogramming capabilities to implement its core functionality.
+Active Record Lite is an object-relational mapping system inspired by Active Record.
+Uses Ruby's metaprogramming capabilities to implement its core functionality.

 ## Current Features